JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 I can explain, I promise.

-The mathmatical concept of a Vector allows you to scale the number of axes to any value you'd like.
+The mathematical concept of a Vector allows you to scale the number of axes to any value you'd like.
 Most commonly I find myself using Vector 2D, Vector 3D and Vector 4D.
 Depending on the problem I'm trying to solve.
 As a result I would end up with structs: `vec2`, `vec3` and `vec4`, and if I just wanted to get the X and Y components from a `vec3` and use them as a `vec2`, I'd have to create a new `vec2` and assign it like this:
 ```
 vec3 Position = { 10.0f, 0.0f, 1.0f };
 vec2 Position2D = { Position.X, Position.Y };